AnkitJha13/Clock-Using-JS/README.md

 - The clock updates in real-time, so you will see the time changing continuously.

+# Website Link
+You can access the Todo List Web Application by following this link: [Clock Using JS](https://ankitjha13.github.io/Clock-Using-JS/)

 ## Customization
 - You can customize the appearance of the clock by modifying the CSS code in the index.css file.